Why Plan Your Estate?

 Uses of Trusts

 There can be several advantages to establishing a trust, depending on your situation.
 Best-known is the advantage of avoiding probate.
-In a trust that terminates with the death of the donor, any property in the trust prior to the donor’s death passes immediately to the beneficiaries by the terms of the trust without requiring probate.
+In a trust that terminates with the death of the donor, any property in the trust prior to the donor’s death passes to the beneficiaries by the terms of the trust without requiring probate, and the time it takes to accomplish this is typically much shorter than if the transfer were to be accomplished via a court probate proceeding.
 This can save time and money for the beneficiaries.
 Certain trusts can also result in tax advantages both for the donor and the beneficiary.
 These are often referred to as “credit shelter” or “life insurance” trusts.
 Other trusts may be used to protect property from creditors or to help the donor qualify for Medi-Cal.
 Unlike wills, trusts are private documents and only those individuals with a direct interest in the trust need know of trust assets and distribution.
 Provided they are well-drafted, another advantage of trusts is their continuing effectiveness even if the donor dies or becomes incapacitated.

 Kinds of Trusts